 - Other chat & collaboration software

-- Basic chat functionality (instant messaging)
+- Basic chat functionality (instant messaging, push notifications)

 - End-to-end encryption and cross-signing (instructions)

-- Direct (1:1) voice/video calls (basically works, but can still be buggy)
+- Direct (1:1) voice/video calls

 - Group web-conferencing using Jitsi (rooms with more than 2 members)

 - Spaces (to form communities and teams or to organize rooms)

 Other features are either not tested as much or known to be buggy